How to Block IP Addresses in WordPress

 An IP address is a unique identifier assigned to every device or network that connects to the internet.
 It functions similarly to a mailing address, telling servers where to send data so it can be displayed to users

-In order to block an IP address from your site, you’ll need to blacklist the address.
-This will prevent that device from sending data back and forth between itself and your website.
+By blocking an IP address from your site, you can prevent the device or network it’s assigned to from sending data back and forth between itself and your website.

 It’s also possible to prevent an IP address from performing certain functions on your site, such as leaving comments, while still enabling it to access the rest of the site.
 We’ll cover all of these options in a moment.